top of page

 miles of antennas for ham radio

-Feeder for a Vertical Polarized 1/2 Rhombic, all using 3/8" Triple Galvanized Wire Rope Cable used for the antenna wire.
+Feeder for the K0UO Vertical Polarized 1/2 Rhombic, all using 3/8" Triple Galvanized Wire Rope Cable used for the antenna wire.

-In the year 2021, the K0UO station undertook a significant enhancement to its communication capabilities by installing a vertical polarized 1/2 Rhombic antenna, specifically designed to operate across the 40 to 6 meter frequency bands.
+In the year 2021, the K0UO station undertook a significant enhancement to its communication capabilities by installing a vertical polarized Half (1/2) Rhombic antenna, specifically designed to operate across the 40 to 6 meter frequency bands.
 This particular antenna configuration is known for its efficiency and effectiveness in both transmitting and receiving signals, making it an excellent choice for amateur radio operators and professionals alike.
-With a center height of 160 feet, the antenna is strategically positioned to maximize its range and performance, allowing for clearer communication over long distances.
+With a center height of 160 feet, the antenna of 18 wavelengths on 40 meters and is strategically positioned to maximize its range and performance, allowing for clearer communication over long distances.

 Above the ground plane, the half-rhombic antenna exhibits the radiation patterns of a full-rhombic. antenna while the input impedance is half that of a full-rhombic antenna.